ssotom/Project-1-ST0263/README.md

 **Bootstrap components powered for Angular:** [ngx-bootstrap](https://swimlane.gitbook.io/ngx-charts/)

 ### First
-In the root folder of the project, Run `npm install`
+In the root folder of the project, run `npm install`

 ### Development server